 – People over age 40: As people age, the tendons become less flexible and more likely to be injured.

-– People with diabetes: Diabetes can cause changes in the blood vessels, which can lead to an
+– People with diabetes: Diabetes can cause changes in the blood vessels, which can lead to an increased chance of injury.

 If you are interested in receiving bunion treatment in Fort Worth, Tx please give our office a call today at 9728059985

 There are many different conditions that can cause foot and ankle pain.
 Some of the more common conditions include: